Police Minister Stuart Nash admits New Zealand has a gang problem

 Following the two firearms incidents involving gangs in both Ruatoria and Napier over the weekend, Newstalk ZB's Mike Hosking spoke to Nash about the ongoing issues with gangs in New Zealand.

-"We have gang problem, there is no doubt about it," Nash said.
+"We have a gang problem, there is no doubt about it," Nash said.

 READ MORE: